Insights on ways to efficiently improve skills for Africa’s industrialisation development.

 2. Prioritise training programmes and apprenticeships to match skills with jobs on a global scale.

-Challenge: acute skills shortage in leadership, marketing, sales and artisan work
+Challenge: low capacity in leadership, marketing, sales and artisan work in many Subsaharan countries.

 Outcome: Match skills demand and supply of industry and education.
 Develop the capacity to manage and solve problems; drive the performance of individuals, businesses and the society as a whole.

 There is no such thing as a useless university degree.
 In fact, each countries priorities lie in different companies.
 Occupations in health and manufacturing, such as mechanics, welders and electricians are high in Africa’s demand.
 Perhaps you can supply?